enzetpl/allegro-software-engineer/README.md

 ### Additional info
 Solution uses concurrency for get stars, because for users with big collection of repositories counting stars requires a lot of http requests.
-(ex mcirosoft with about 4000 repositories - https://sheltered-chamber-04457.herokuapp.com/api/users/microsoft/stars)
+(ex Microsoft with about 4000 repositories - https://sheltered-chamber-04457.herokuapp.com/api/users/microsoft/stars - 40 requests)
-Application limitation is that GitHub API allows only for 60 requests in a certain period of time, so it's impossible to get stars for user for a user who has more than 6000 repositories.
+Application limitation is that GitHub API allows only for 60 requests in a certain period of time, so it's impossible to get stars for user who has more than 6000 repositories.
 (One request contains max 100 repositories)